3 Nutrients that Build Strong Bones

 Magnesium: Optimal levels of magnesium help to convert vitamin D to its active D3 form, which promotes calcium absorption in the body4.
 An observational study on over 70,000 women found that those with a daily intake of 400mg of magnesium had 2-3% higher bone density than those who got only 200mg from the diet5.

 Vitamin K: Vitamin K plays an important role in keeping calcium in your bones and out of your arteries.
 This fat-soluble vitamin is required to activate osteocalcin, an important protein secreted by osteoblasts, the body’s bone-building cells.
-When vitamin K2 is activated, osteocalcin can draw calcium into the bones where osteoblasts then incorporate it into the bone matrix6.
-Studies show that vitamin K helps in bone formation and reduce the risk of fractures in postmenopausal women who are at risk for osteoporosis7.
+When vitamin K2 is activated, osteocalcin can draw calcium into the bones, where osteoblasts then incorporate it into the bone matrix6.
+Studies show that vitamin K helps in bone formation and reduces the risk of fractures in postmenopausal women who are at risk for osteoporosis7.